AndrasKovacs/staged/rts/RegionGraph3.md

 Since neither `Foo1` nor `Foo2` specify a location, they are both unboxed.
 At runtime, we need a tag bit to distinguish the two constructors, and we also need to pad out `Foo1` to have the same size as `Foo2`.
-So, `Foo` requires 1+64+64 bits to store.
+So, `Foo` requires 1+64+64 bits of storage.
 Depending on the contexts in which we use `Foo`, this data can be stored differently; see "bit-stealing" a bit later on.
 We assume word granularity for runtime objects, so a `Foo` value takes up three words at most.